TheDataCode/Data_wrangling_project/README.md

 ### INSIGHTS
 My analysis was focused on the types of Dog Stages: FLOOFER, PUPPER, PUPPO,DOGGO

-Find a detailed report on insights in the 'analysis_report.ipynb'  file
+Find a detailed analysis in the 'analysis_report.ipynb'  file  and summarised insights in the 'insights_report.ipynb' file

 ### PROGRAMMING LANGUAGE, LIBRARIES AND PACKAGES USED